Barrow Gurney Reservoirs

+Overview

-They are fed by several springs including one which becomes the Land Yeo.
+The tanks are fed by several springs including one which becomes the Land Yeo.
 Some of the outfall is also used to feed the river which flows to the Bristol Channel.

 There are three reservoirs in total, one (Tank number three, 60 acre to the north of the A38 and two (Tank number one, 25 acre and number two, 40 acre to the south.